pickleball and pickle

 pickles

-The reason why pickles closely associated with cucumbers even though it’s technically a process of fermentation is because for the longest time, cucumbers were the only fruits being pickled.
+The reason pickles are closely associated with cucumbers (even though pickling is technically a process of fermentation) is because, for the longest time, cucumbers were the only vegetables being pickled.

-Now, there are tons of pickled fruits and cuisines in the world.
+Now, 4,000 years later, there are tons of pickled fruits, vegetables, and cuisines around the world.

 So, how do pickles and pickleball relate to each other?
-What is the connection and why is it important?
+What is the relationship, and why is it important?

 But what if pickleball and pickles DID have something in common?

 Could you play pickleball with pickles?
-Can you even hit pickles strong enough to land on the opposite side of the court without having the pickle mash into pieces?
+Can you even hit a pickle strong enough to let it land on the opposite side of the court without having the pickle smash itself into a thousand pieces?
 What would happen if you used a pickle as a paddle instead?

 Can you use a pickle as a pickleball paddle?

-Theoretically, you should be able to use a pickle as a paddle.
-Pickled cucumbers are generally sturdy.
-Especially if they’re fresh from the store and haven’t been opened in the last 7 or 14 days.
-Add this to the fact that pickleball is played with light, plastic balls and you can honestly throw a good serve using a pickle.
+Theoretically, you should be able to use a pickle as a pickleball paddle.
+Pickled cucumbers are generally sturdy, especially if they’re fresh from the store and haven’t been opened in the last 7 to 14 days.
+Add this to the fact that you use light, plastic balls to play pickleball, and you honestly can throw a good serve using a pickle.

-The only problem that comes to mind here would be the pickle being difficult to hold and slippery.
-That is, if you can even hit the ball with such a thin “paddle”.
+The only problem that comes to mind here would be holding the slippery pickle.
+Oh, and managing to hit the ball despite using such a thin “paddle”.

 Can you use a pickle as a ball in pickleball?

-Can you replace the lightweight, plastic ball with a pickle in pickleball?
+Can you replace the lightweight, plastic wiffle ball with a pickle in pickleball?

 Yes, but only once.
-Unfortunately no pickle is going to survive getting hit by a paddle that’s strong enough to send it flying over tens of feet.
-At best, you’ll be left with a stinky paddle, two pickles lodged in separate directions, and tons of pickle juice spray all in front of the person serving.
+Unfortunately, no pickle will survive getting hit by a paddle that’s strong enough to send it flying over tens of feet.
+At best, you’ll be left with a stinky paddle, two pickles lodged in separate directions, and tons of pickle juice sprayed all over the person serving.

-If you’ve been reading through this article and getting a kick at the satirically-written, factual review on pickles and pickleball, then keep your eye out for this one.
+If you actually managed to read through this article and got a kick at the satirically-written, factual review on pickles and pickleball, then keep your eye out for this section.
+We’re back to being serious!

 pickle snack